The Petersburg Project

 William H. Paine, cartographer, Army of the Potomac

-In 1861, with the coming of Civil War, Paine traveled as a civilian in company with the 4th Wisconsin Infantry
+With the coming of Civil War, Paine traveled as a civilian in company with the 4th Wisconsin Infantry

 to Washington, D. C., where he sought a commission as an engineer.
 Maj.
 Amiel Weeks Whipple, chief topographical engineer on Gen. Irvin McDowell's staff, was a principal on the Pacific railroad surveys of the 1850s and was likely familiar with Paine's work.
 He took Paine on as a civilian assistant to conduct surveys in and around Washington.
 In early April 1862, Whipple sent Paine into Virginia with several others to fill out some of the many unknown areas in existing maps.
 Paine returned from this reconnaissance with detailed maps and much useful military intelligence.
 As a result of his efforts, he was commissioned a captain and A.D.C on April 28, 1862, and attached to the staff of General McDowell, then commanding I Corps.
 When Maj.
 Gen. John Pope came east to command the Army of Virginia, Paine was assigned to his staff and with others conducted a full survey of portions of Northern Virginia, "which extended from Manassas south to Rapidan Station."
 On February 2, 1863, Brig.
 Gen. Gouverneur K. Warren took command of the Engineer Department, Army of the Potomac, and Captain Paine was assigned as his assistant.
 Paine performed valuable duties during the Chancellorsville campaign.
 Paine remained with army headquarters and proved indispensable in guiding the various army corps during the 1864 Overland Campaign.
 He continued with the Army of the Potomac until the end of the war and was a valued officer on General Meade's staff.
 A fellow staff officer wrote during fighting before Petersburg that "Paine gave a very good account of the trend of our lines--and was, as usual, the only man who had much general information."
 During October and November, he was given the very dangerous task of surveying and tracing the Confederate fortifications as closely as possible for addition to headquarters maps.